-- our ability to develop and introduce new products and product enhancements in the time frames we currently estimate; - our ability to successfully implement new technologies; - the market's readiness to accept new products; - having adequate financial and technological resources for future product development and promotion; - the efficacy of our products; and - the prices of our products compared to the prices of our competitors' products.
+- our ability to successfully implement new technologies; - the market's readiness to accept new products; - the efficacy of our products; and - the prices of our products compared to the prices of our competitors' products.

 If our new products do not achieve market acceptance, we may be unable to recover our investments and may lose business to competitors.